 If ‘–package-folder’ is provided it will copy the files from there, otherwise it will execute package() method over ‘–source-folder’ and ‘–build-folder’ to create the binary package.

 positional arguments: path Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py reference user/channel or pkg/version@user/channel (if name and version are not declared in the conanfile.py) optional arguments: -h, --help show this help message and exit -bf BUILD_FOLDER, --build-folder BUILD_FOLDER Directory for the build process.
 Defaulted to the current directory.
 A relative path to current directory can also be specified -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -f, --force Overwrite existing package if existing -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Directory containing the conaninfo.txt and conanbuildinfo.txt files (from previous 'conan install').
-Defaulted to --build-folder If these files are found in the specified folder and any of '-e', '-o', '-pr' or '-s' arguments are used, it will raise an error. -o OPTIONS, --options OPTIONS Define options values, e.g., -o pkg:with_qt=true -pr PROFILE, --profile PROFILE Profile for this package -pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER folder containing a locally created package.
+Defaulted to --build-folder If these files are found in the specified folder and any of '-e', '-o', '-pr' or '-s' arguments are used, it will raise an error. -o OPTIONS, --options OPTIONS Define options values, e.g., -o pkg:with_qt=True -pr PROFILE, --profile PROFILE Profile for this package -pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER folder containing a locally created package.
 If a value is given, it won't call the recipe 'package()' method, and will run a copy of the provided folder. -s SETTINGS, --settings SETTINGS Define settings values, e.g., -s compiler=gcc -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER Directory containing the sources.
 Defaulted to the conanfile's directory.
 A relative path to current directory can also be specified -j JSON, --json JSON Path to a json file where the install information will be written -l [LOCKFILE], --lockfile [LOCKFILE] Path to a lockfile or folder containing 'conan.lock' file.
-Lockfile will be updated with the exported package
+Lockfile will be updated with the exported package --ignore-dirty When using the "scm" feature with "auto" values, capture the revision and url even if there are uncommitted changes

 The export-pkg command let you create a package from already existing files in your working folder, it can be useful if you are using a build process external to Conan and do not want to provide it with the recipe.
 Nevertheless, you should take into account that it will generate a package and Conan won’t be able to guarantee its reproducibility or regenerate it again.
 This is not the normal or recommended flow for creating Conan packages.